 Obviously there are many different types of modern frame geometries you can buy from a super aggressive low front-end race machine to an upright endurance bike, so these observations are a direct comparison between my Cervelo and the Colnago.
 When the Cervelo R5 was released, it copped a bit of criticism from some riders in regards to the 13mm taller head tube (173mm vs 160mm) when compared with a regular 56cm frame.
 However, this taller geometry suits me.
 I don’t need to use a stack of spacers to get a comfortable position.
 I also like to ride in the drops a lot, so I didn’t want the front end too low.

 Interestingly the Colnago only features 1 set of bottle cage bosses on the down tube, so you can only take 1 bottle on the ride whereas modern bikes have capacity to carry 2 drink bottles.
 I’m not sure who came up with the idea of a second drink bottle cage, but it was a good idea in my opinion.
 One drink bottle is good for about an hour of riding in most conditions, beyond that you will need either a team car or more likely to pull over and fill it up.
 This proves a good opportunity to have a break and strike up a conversation with any curious bystanders.
-NO WINNER – Depends on your own individual needs!
+Top of Page.

 Modern bike: thicker handle bars, thicker & flatter brake hoods.
 Retro bike: narrow bars & narrow curved brake hoods.

 Without a doubt the modern Shimano Dura-ace hoods are hugely more comfortable than the vintage Campagnolo Super Record brake hoods.
 In fact on the Colnago, I dont ride the hoods very much.
 I warm-up on the tops and ride the drops.
 I set the brake lever position on the Colnago ‘old school’ which means the brake hoods are located closer to the the middle of the bend on the handle bar which positions the hoods further away from you and in a lower position relative to the modern Shimano levers which sit closer to you and higher up the 3T Ergonova bar.
 The modern Shimano hoods also have a nice long flat section on the top.
 That’s not to say you can’t re-position the vintage brake levers differently on the bars or rotate the bars to angle the levers higher.
 It would make the cockpit more comfortable, but the aesthetic would suffer.
-WIN for modern bikes – better comfort in any position on the bars.
+Top of Page.

 Modern bike: sloping 56cm top tube frame.
 Retro bike: traditional horizontal 56cm top tube frame.